St. Louis coronavirus: Family breaks quarantine attending Villa father-daughter dance, prompting school closure

 The Mary Institute and St. Louis Country Day School released a statement Sunday asking its students who have siblings attending VDOH and may have had contact with the patient's family to self-quarantine in their home for the coming school week.

-The Archdiocese of St. Louis asked all students, faculty and staff who attended Saturday night's class to stay home.
+The Archdiocese of St. Louis asked all students, faculty and staff who attended Saturday night's dance to stay home.
 In a statement, Archdiocese officials said students who fall under this category should call the school Monday morning.

+The Ascension Catholic School is working with state and local health officials.
+The school instructed all students, faculty and staff who had family members who attended the father-daughter dance to stay at home.

 News 4 reached out to Ritz-Carlton for a statement.